 Hypertension (known as Rakta Gata Vata in Ayurveda) is elevated pressure of the blood in the arteries.
-The increase in blood pressure depends upon a person’s age, sex, physical and mental activities, family history, and diet.
+The increase in blood pressure depends upon a person’s age, sex, physical and mental activities, family history and diet.
 Normal blood pressure of a healthy adult individual is 120 mmHg systolic and 80 mmHg diastolic.
 Unhealthy diet and sedentary lifestyles are the chief causes of hypertension today.
-Most of the food items that we consume ? fast foods or items packed with preservatives and chemicals ? create digestive problems in the body.
-Impaired digestion leads to accumulation of ama (toxins), which further lead to the high blood pressure.
+Most of the food items that we consume, fast foods or items packed with preservatives and chemicals create digestive problems in the body.
+Impaired digestion leads to accumulation of ama (toxins), which further leads to high blood pressure.
 The food we eat is digested by our digestive fire (jatharagni) to produce nutrient plasma (Rasa).
 This plasma nourishes all other dhatus (body tissues) and aids in the production of healthy blood, which circulates all over the body through various channels (srotas).